catamphetamine/imageboard/README.md

 ## Comment parser plugins

-Chan comments are formatted in HTML.
-Different chans use their own comment HTML syntax.
-For example, bold text could be `<strong>bold</strong>` at some chans, `<b>bold</b>` at other chans and `<span class="bold">bold</span>` at the other chans, even if they all used the same engine.
-Hence, every chan requires defining their own set of "comment parser plugins" in `./src/imageboard/engine/${engine}` directory.
+Imageboard comments are formatted in HTML.
+Different imageboards use their own comment HTML syntax.
+For example, bold text could be `<strong>bold</strong>` at some imageboards, `<b>bold</b>` at other imageboards and `<span class="bold">bold</span>` at the other imageboards, even if they all used the same engine.
+Hence, every imageboard requires defining their own set of "comment parser plugins" in `./src/imageboard/engine/${engine}` directory.

 A "comment parser plugin" is an object having properties: